roman-milk/roman-milk.github.io/teacher-is-mistaken.md

+===

-  ****** Teacher Is Mistaken Ch.
-10 ****** byStoryTeller07© Looking at the quivering helpless mess that had been his teacher, he wondered if it had gone too far, too quickly.
+Looking at the quivering helpless mess that had been his teacher, he wondered if it had gone too far, too quickly.
 With little experience he had relied on what could be discovered on the Internet, not dreaming of results as devastating as this.

   The hesitation lasted a second, although it seemed an age for both of them, for different reasons.
 He decided to take things a little further.
 While like this she might agree to anything.